 So tell the truth, be thorough and complete with medical professionals, and tell them every symptom you’re having from the accident, no matter how insignificant it seems at the time.
 But don’t talk about liability or lawsuits.
 So your takeaways from today’s video are these.

-One: Give serious consideration to calling 911 and asking for police or EMS services.
+One: Consider calling 911 and asking for police or EMS services.
 It is common to be unsure if you’re hurt after the accident.
 Getting checked out is good for your health and good for your legal claim too.

 Two: Report every symptom, no matter how minor.
 If you aren’t sure how you’re feeling, say so.
 Don’t let the adrenaline and anxiety hide pain and injuries, which only make themselves known when you get home.